-One of the expressions I get great use out of in French is avoir un bon plan, which signifies having a good idea or, even better, a sweet plan (dude).
-There is also its opposite, avoir un mauvais plan, which in turn signifies having a bad idea or a loser plan.
+One of the expressions I get great use out of in French is avoir un bon plan, which signifies having a good idea, project or scheme.
+There is also its opposite, avoir un mauvais plan, which in turn signifies having a loser idea, project or scheme.
 I have a lot of mauvais plans.
-Here is an illustration of my latest:
+Here is my latest:

 That, my friends, is a coing, or in English, a quince.
 I was indulging in my favorite pastime the other day—cruising the produce aisle to be specific—when as luck would have it, I noticed some exotic-looking (and therefore fun) fruit giving me the eye.
-Ignoring all past crash-and-burns in the “fun-looking fruit” department (desiccated pomelos, bitter starfruit, buckshot-filled cactus pears, hideously sweet cherimoya...), I bought not one, but TWO of these things.
+Ignoring all past crash-and-burns in the exotic-looking fruit department (e.g. desiccated pomelos, bitter starfruit, buckshot-filled cactus pears, and hideously sweet cherimoya), I bought not one, but TWO of these things.
 I arrived home, artfully arranged them in my fruit bowl alongside more classic seasonal favorites, and left them to ripen.
 Four days later I figured they looked edible, so I took one and bit into it.

 Today it has officially been two months since I bought these fruit.
-That’s right—two months.
+Two months.
 And the damn things haven’t changed at all in appearance or texture.
 This is totally unnatural (two-month-old kiwis, for instance, would have long become pure liquefied nastiness).
 While I have been waiting on my quinces, whole families—nay, generations!—of tangerines, apples, grapes and bananas have come and gone from the fruit bowl, but does that incite my quinces to hurry the hell up and ripen already?
 Certainly not!
-Maybe they’re genetically modified quinces.
+Maybe they’ve been genetically modified.
 Or maybe some prankster threw a few wax models into the fruit bin.

 Then again, maybe they are ripe.
 Maybe that’s just the nature of quinces.
 Maybe that’s why NO ONE EATS THEM.
-I mean really, who eats quinces?
+I mean really, who eats quince?
 Yeah, they make great jam; that is precisely why I bought them.
 Tasty jam = tasty fruit, n’est-ce pas?
-Plus—and this goes back to my wine marketing past—the quince is often cited in the tasting notes of white wines that I tend to seriously enjoy.
-You know, inspiring stuff like this: “Clean and crisp, with soft, fruity aromas of white peach and quince...”
-Then again, no one knows better than I how perfectly ... imaginative ... tasting notes can be for having dreamed up legions of them myself.
+Plus—and this goes back to my wine marketing past—the quince is often cited in the tasting notes of several white wines that I seriously enjoy.
+You know, inspiring stuff like this: “clean and crisp, with soft, fruity aromas of white peach and quince.”
+Then again, no one knows better than I how made up imaginative tasting notes can be for having written legions of them myself.
 Sigh.
 I was hoping for so much more from the quince.

 They dined on mince, and slices of quince,